FelixLiu2000/mhapy-web-csc301/deliverable-1/planning.md

  * What is your testing strategy?

 #### Q5: What are the user stories that make up the MVP?

+NOTE:if you want to vent to the chatbot, you can talk to them about anything

+User Story 1:
+- As someone with anxiety, I want to regularly check in with the chat bot, in order to better track my mental health
+- Given the user opens the app on the homepage, when user clicks on the chatbot button and talk to the chat bot, then chat bot will record the users' mood, substance use so that user can check a historical report of their mood at any time

+User Story 2:
+- As someone who just had a something bad happened, I want to reach out to my accountability partner, in order to vent, talk to them, and improve my mood
+- Given the user opens the app, when I search for my accountability partner, then I can message them directly

+User Story 3:
+- As someone who wrote something out of the ordinary in the chatbot, I want someone to recognize I'm in crisis, in order to let my accountability partners reach out
+- Given the user messages the chat bot, when the chat bot detects something out of the norm, then the app notifies the user's accountability partners so they can reach out

+User Story 4:
+- As a psychiatrist (a special user),  I want to track my patient's mental health through the app, in order to better help them
+- Given the psychiatrist opens their patient's home page, when they click on their historical report, then they get access to their patient's historical moods

+User Story 5:
+- As a mental health organization (a special user), I want to spread education about mental health issues, in order to better help people
+- Given the organizational homepage, when the organization post, then everyone can see their posts globally even if they don't follow the organization

+User Story 6:
+- As a person with anxiety, I want to talk to the chat bot and have it generate a journal for me, in order to speed things up
+- Given the user chats to the chat bot, when the chat bot detects something worth posting, then the chat bot asks user if they want to post it as a journal (automatically generates)

  * At least 5 user stories concerning the main features of the application - note that this can broken down further
  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```